 Interpreting each point helps to keep the direction and density of the point clouds constant for rotational alignment.
 After the rotational alignment, horizontal and vertical alignments can be performed.
 Accurate point cloud alignment at various stages speeds up outcomes by 20 percent depending on the point cloud dataset.
 This reduces the requirement for manual operation while also improving processes.

 The elimination of unwanted data from scanned data increases the performance of 3D models.
 The cleaning-up process eliminates unwanted details and reveals only actual scanned areas.

 Resolving alignment issues may be accomplished by using the correct Google.
 The usage of Google Earth for identification and assessment makes it easier to identify geographical elements.

-Uniquescadd was approached by an individual architecture for point cloud to BIM modeling ( SCAN TO BIM).
+Uniquescadd was approached by an individual architect for point cloud to BIM modeling ( SCAN TO BIM).
 The client wanted an As-built BIM model from a laser scan file of an existing structure.
-And our team of skilled bim engineers created a BIM model using a source point cloud which was scanned.
+Our team of skilled BIM engineers created a BIM model using a source point cloud which was scanned.
 Uniquescadd BIM Services delivered a coordinated and clash-free BIM model that met all of the architectural and structural standards.

 You can read the complete case study here

 Revamp your Restoration Project With Point Cloud to 3D Revit Model

 Digitization has transformed almost every sector so how come construction could be left untouched?
 The point cloud to Revit model is a digital tool that can speed up any renovation or maybe new construction project.

 It makes it easier to manage the l\volume of data and facilitate decision-making and data extraction.
 It replaces the conventional manual operations with Project-wide automation and data digitization.